PLC Alarm Tag

 By design, if communication with the PLC is lost after an alarm is reported, the PLC Alarm tag will continue to indicate the alarm until communication is reestablished and the alarm is cleared on the PLC.
 When using the PLC Alarm tag, the PLC is the alarm master, not VTScada.

-If using this tag with an Allen Bradley CIP device, the name (address) of the alarm block in the PLC must be provided as a parameter to this tag, as well as the alarm type (Analog High, Digital, etc.).
+If using this tag with a Control/CompactLogix or Micro800 PLC device (Rockwell devices), the alarm block name must be provided as a parameter to this tag, as well as the alarm type (Analog High, Digital, etc.).
 Using this information, the PLC Alarm tag will build all the necessary addresses.
 This note does not apply to other devices.

 For customers using the legacy Oil & Gas Solutions layer, see: Deprecated PLC Alarm (OGS)